Improve the overall health and wellness of your organization with a single, modern platform.

 One of the best ways to assess impact and outcomes is through cost-benefit analyses and by working with an EAP provider who offers detailed reporting and insights.

-HR leaders and plan sponsors often complain that the reporting traditional EAPs offer – especially in terms of evaluating the impact of their programs on employees and members – isn’t clear or relevant enough.
+HR leaders often complain that the reporting traditional EAPs offer – especially in terms of evaluating the impact of their programs – isn’t clear or relevant enough.

 That’s why Dialogue provides regular, in-depth engagement reports that employ simple charts, graphs, and bold-face type to highlight the numbers that are most important to clients, including: